-The primary function of the Police and Crime Commissioner (PCC) is to secure the maintenance of an efficient and effective police force and to hold the Chief Constable to account for the exercise of operational policing duties.
 The PCC, in conjunction with the Chief Constable, developed his Police and Crime Plan, which sets the overarching objectives for the Force in light of the national Strategic Policing Requirement and local risk assessments.
-Half-way through his term, the work and progress on initiatives in West Mercia is well-documented.
+More than half-way through his term, the work and progress on initiatives in West Mercia is well-documented.
 However, the national threats remain and are identified as: